qwertyforce/ambience/how_it_works_search.md

 about the images, nor their context.
 (https://github.com/facebook/ThreatExchange/blob/main/hashing/hashing.pdf)

 Although PDQ is potentially better than phash, I used phash DCT with 576 bit hash size, because it seems, that PDQ is less sensitive than phash.
 On the image below we can see, that hamming distance between these images is 22 for PDQ and 110 for phash.
-One can argue that images are similar,
 <img src="./images_md/pdqVSphash_dct.png" width=70% height=70%>

 I rewrote phash code from ImageHash library(https://github.com/JohannesBuchner/imagehash/blob/master/imagehash.py#L197), which was implemented by this article https://hackerfactor.com/blog/index.php%3F/archives/432-Looks-Like-It.html.